 Given how prolific a combination they were, it is perhaps surprising that Martin Pipe and Tony McCoy registered just the one success in this race.
 It was however a significant one, with 1999 victor Cyfor Malta being the youngest winner in the history of the race at six years of age.

 At the other end of the spectrum, See More Business (2001), Grey Abbey (2005), See You Sometime (2006) and Native River (2021) all landed the prize at the grand old age of 11 years old.
-Overall though the race was been dominated by runners aged between seven and nine years old, with that bracket accounting 80% of the winners up to and including the 2022 renewal.
+Overall though the race was been dominated by runners aged between seven and nine years old, with that bracket accounting for over 80% of the winners up to and including the 2023 renewal.

 Nicholls the Name to Follow

 This has been a pretty tough race for trainers to rack up much of a sequence over the years, with only three handlers managing to claim top spot on more than one occasion.
 Lesley Ann and Combs Ditch propelled David Elsworth to back to back success in 1982 and 1983, whilst the aforementioned Many Clouds accounted for both of Oliver Sherwood’s trips to the winners enclosure.
 Forty years separated Nicky Henderson’s first two wins in this race.
 Having won the very first Costwold Chase in 1980, it wasn’t until the 2020 running that Henderson added to his tally.
 When it comes to training performance in this race though, there is one man who stands head and shoulders above the rest.

 Now needing more than the digits on two hands in order to count his British Champion Trainer titles, Paul Nicholls has racked up an impressive five wins in this event, and given his proficiency with the staying chaser, it would take a brave man to bet against him building further on this total in the years to come.